automl/DeepCAVE/docs/converters/index.rst

 - BOHB
 - DeepCAVE (native)

+In the `logs` directory, you can find example runs for each of the converters.

 .. note::
     DeepCAVE observes optimizer data on the file system and therefore allows for monitoring of both